HiEventsDev/Hi.Events/README.md

 ## 🤝 Contributing

 We welcome contributions, suggestions, and bug reports!
 Before proposing a new feature or extension, please open an issue to discuss it.
-We're excited to see your ideas!

 ## ❓ FAQ

 Have questions?
-Our [Docs](https://hi.events/docs) has answers.
+Our [Docs](https://hi.events/docs) have answers.
 If you can't find what you're looking for, feel free to reach out to us at [hello@hi.events](mailto:hello@hi.events).

 ## 📜 License

-TLDR: Do what you like with Hi.Events, but don't remove the Hi.Events branding without a license.

-Hi.Events code is licensed under the terms of the Elastic License 2.0 (ELv2), which means you can use it freely for commercial and non-commercial purposes, as long as you respect the terms of the license.
+Hi.Events code is licensed under the terms of the [Elastic License 2.0](https://github.com/HiEventsDev/hi.events/blob/main/LICENCE), which means you can use it freely for commercial and non-commercial purposes, as long as you respect the terms of the license.

-We also offer a commercial license for those who wish to white-label Hi.Events or use it in a proprietary product.
-For more information, please contact us at [licence@hi.events](mailto:licence@hi.events).
+For more information on licensing, please visit our licensing page [here](https://hi.events/licensing).